 Methods of Vegetation control in a PV plant:

-There are quite a few methods being deployed to avoid vegetation growth in solar plants across the globe.
+There are quite a few methods that use technology to avoid vegetation growth in solar PV plants across the globe.
 Below are some of the most prevalent methods used:

 - Hired labourers: